Novel Quantum Spin Liquid States in the $S = {\frac{1}{2}}$ Three-Dimensional Compound Y$_{3}$Cu$_{2}$Sb$_{3}$O$_{14}$

-\textit{Electronic Structure Calculation$-$} To check the viability of a quantum spin liquid, we have carried out first principles electronic structure calculations based on density functional theory (DFT) for the experimentally determined rhombohedral pyrochlore structure of Y$_3$Cu$_2$Sb$_3$O$_{14}$.
-All the electronic structure calculations are carried out using DFT in the pseudopotential plane-wave basis within the generalized gradient approximation \cite{PBE1996} supplemented with Hubbard $U$ \cite{HubbardU1991} as encoded in the Vienna $ab$ $initio$ simulation package (VASP) \cite{abinitio1993, abinitio1996} with projector augmented wave potentials \cite{PAW1994, pseudopotential1999}.
-The calculations are done with standard values of $U_{\mathrm{eff}} {\equiv} U_d-J_H=$ 6.5 eV \cite{HubbardU1991} chosen for Cu.
-The non-spin polarized total, Cu-$d$ and O-$p$ partial density of states (DOS) for Y$_3$Cu$_2$Sb$_3$O$_{14}$ (see SM \cite{YCSO_Supp}) reveal that the Fermi level is dominated by half filled Cu(1) $e_g$ and Cu(2) $a_{1g}$ states and the O-$p$ states are fully occupied while Sb-$s$, Sb-$p$, Y-$s$ and Y-$d$ states are completely empty consistent with the nominal ionic formula, Y$_3 ^{2+}$Sb$_3 ^{2-}$ of this compound (see SM \cite{YCSO_Supp}).
-Spin polarized calculations with ferromagnetic arrangement of Cu spins yields total moment 2.0 ${\mu}_B$ per formula unit, which further supports the $S = \frac{1}{2}$ moment of Cu atom and is consistent with the experimentally determined effective moment (${\mu}_{\mathrm{eff}}=1.57{\mu}_B)$.
+\textit{Electronic structure calculation$-$} To check the viability of a quantum spin liquid, we carried out first principles electronic structure calculations based on density functional theory (DFT) for the experimentally determined rhombohedral pyrochlore structure of Y$_3$Cu$_2$Sb$_3$O$_{14}$.
+All the electronic structure calculations were carried out using DFT in the pseudopotential plane-wave basis within the generalized gradient approximation \cite{PBE1996} supplemented with Hubbard $U$ \cite{HubbardU1991} as encoded in the Vienna $ab$ $initio$ simulation package \cite{abinitio1993, abinitio1996} with projector augmented wave potentials \cite{PAW1994, pseudopotential1999}.
+The calculations were done with standard values of $U_{\mathrm{eff}} {\equiv} U_d-J_H=$ 6.5 eV \cite{HubbardU1991} chosen for Cu.
+The non-spin polarized total, Cu-$d$ and O-$p$ partial density of states for Y$_3$Cu$_2$Sb$_3$O$_{14}$ (see Ref. \cite{YCSO_Supp}~for details) reveal that the Fermi level is dominated by half filled Cu(1) $e_g$ and Cu(2) $a_{1g}$ states and the O-$p$ states are fully occupied while the Sb-$s$, Sb-$p$, Y-$s$ and Y-$d$ states are completely empty consistent with the nominal ionic formula of this compound, Y$_3 ^{2+}$Sb$_3 ^{2-}$ (see Ref. \cite{YCSO_Supp}~for details).
+Spin polarized calculations with ferromagnetic arrangement of Cu spins yields a total moment of 2.0 ${\mu}_B$ per formula unit, which further supports the $S = \frac{1}{2}$ moment of the Cu atom and is consistent with the experimentally determined effective moment (${\mu}_{\mathrm{eff}}=1.57{\mu}_B)$.
 However, the calculated magnetic moment per Cu site is 0.80 ${\mu}_B$ (0.80 ${\mu}_B$ for Cu(1) and 0.76 ${\mu}_B$ for Cu(2)), where the rest of the moment is shared with the ligand atoms due to substantial hybridization of the Cu atoms with ligands.